citp/privacy-policy-historical/h/ho/hot/hotwire.com.md

 Cookies are small data text files and can be stored on your computer's hard drive (if your Web browser permits).
 This website use cookies for the following general purposes:

   * To help us recognize your browser as a previous visitor and save and remember any preferences that may have been set while your browser was visiting this site.
 For example, if you register on this site, we may use cookies to remember your registration information.
 Please note that member IDs, passwords, and any other account-related data included in such cookies are encrypted for security purposes.
 Unless you register with us, these cookies will not contain any personal information.
   * To help us customize the content and advertisements provided to you on this website and on other sites across the Internet.
 For example, when you access a page on our website, a cookie is automatically set by us, our service providers, or our partners to recognize your browser as you navigate on the Internet and to present you with information and advertising based on your apparent interests.
 See Display of advertising/Your choices for more information about our online advertising practices and your choices.
   * To help measure and research the effectiveness of website features and offerings, advertisements, and email communications (by determining which emails you open and act upon).

 The Help portion of the toolbar on most browsers will tell you how to prevent your browser from accepting new cookies, how to have the browser notify you when you receive a new cookie, or how to disable cookies altogether.
 Please note that if you refuse to accept cookies, you may not be able to access many of the travel tools offered on our site.

 In addition to the above cookies, we use Local Shared Objects, also referred to as "flash cookies," on our website.
 These are used to enhance your user experience, for example, by storing your user preferences and settings, such as your volume/mute settings, and in connection with animated content on our website.
 Local Shared Objects are similar to browser cookies, but can store data more complex than simple text.
 By themselves, they cannot do anything to or with the data on your computer.
 Like other cookies, they can only access personally identifiable information that you have provided on this site, and cannot be accessed by other websites.
 To find out more about flash cookies or how to disable them, please click here: <http://kb2.adobe.com/cps/526/52697ee8.html>.

 This site may also use Web beacons (also known as clear gifs, pixel tags or Web bugs), which are tiny graphics with a unique identifier, similar in function to cookies, that are placed in the code of a Web page.
 We use Web beacons to monitor the traffic patterns of users from one page within our site to another, to deliver or communicate with cookies, to understand whether you have come to this site from an online advertisement displayed on a third-party website, and to improve site performance.
 We also may allow our service providers to use Web beacons to help us understand which emails have been opened by recipients and to track the visitor traffic and actions on this site.
 This helps us measure the effectiveness of our content and other offerings.

 If you have any questions about our use of cookies or other technologies, please email us using our [customer service and feedback form.](https://www.hotwire.com/helpcenter/contact.jsp)

+**Using the Hotwire.com mobile phone and tablet Apps (the “Mobile Apps”)**

+When you use a Hotwire.com Mobile App, we collect and use information about you in the same way and for the same purposes as we do when you use our website.

+In addition to this, we also use some other information that we collect automatically when you use our Mobile Apps.
+Specifically:

+  * We collect information about Mobile App functionality that you access and use.
+This allows us to identify those areas of the Mobile App that are of interest to our customers so that we can refine and continuously improve the Mobile App.
+The information we collect for this purpose does not enable us to directly identify you.
+  * Each Mobile App also creates a sequence of numbers or characters that are unique to your mobile device (a “Mobile Identifier”), which is used for identification purposes, including identifying your preferences.
+We use communicate with our advertising networks regarding the number of downloads resulting from clicks on their respective ad banners and other marketing tools using industry standard mobile identifiers.
+  * If you use a Mobile App's ’find hotels’ feature using your ‘current location,’ we use information about your current location – provided by your mobile device using GPS or similar technologies – to show nearby facilities.
+We do not collect location data unless you expressly click on the ’find hotels’ feature using ‘current location’ as your destination or you switch on location data collection through your phone settings menu.
+  * Each Mobile App will also send us error-reporting information in the event that it crashes or hangs.
+This enables us to investigate the error and to improve the stability of the Mobile App for future releases.
+As part of these error reports, the Mobile App sends us information about the mobile device type and version, the Mobile Identifier, the time the error occurred, the feature being used and the state of the application when the error occurred.
+We do not use this information for any purpose other than investigating and remedying the error.

+You always have the ability to control certain information a Mobile App sends to us.
+You can switch off location data collection at any time through your phone settings menu.
+Alternatively, you can remove the Mobile App from your mobile device entirely and access our services through our website.

 **Display of tailored advertising/Your choices**